ajeetraina/dhi-sample-demos/alloy/guide/guides.md

 You should see: `msg="now listening for http traffic" addr=0.0.0.0:12345`

 ### Use case 2: Collect Docker container metrics

+This example shows how to automatically discover and scrape metrics from running Docker containers using Docker socket access.

 **Step 1: Ensure the monitoring network exists**